jacantwell/aCRUD/README.md

 # aCRUD

-A platform agnostic CRUD interface.
+This is a platform agnostic CRUD storage system.